dxAdam/Automation_Scripts/README.md

 #### Run after a fresh install of Ubuntu to quickly set up commonly used applications and tools.

 ### after_reboot.sh
-#### Run after ubuntu_setup.sh and a system reboot has been completed.
+#### Run after ubuntu_setup.sh and a system reboot have been completed.
 Mostly only useful if installing the Nvidia overclocking utility.

 ### update_kernel.sh